coleifer/peewee/docs/peewee/db_tools.rst

 driver's own: ``%s`` for postgres and mysql, ``?`` for sqlite.

 .. note::
-   Postgres users may need to set the search-path when using a non-standard schema.
-This can be done as follows:
+   Pass the schema to the migrator when the tables are not in the default schema.

    .. code-block:: python

-      migrator = PostgresqlMigrator(db)
+      migrator = PostgresqlMigrator(db, schema='my_schema')
       migrate(
-          migrator.set_search_path('my_schema'),
           migrator.add_column('table', 'field', TextField(default='')),
       )